-It felt like I was in Afghanistan a long time or at least it felt like a long time.
+It felt like I was in Afghanistan for a long time or at least it felt like a long time.
 The weird thing was that I spent four months in training and almost nine months deployed, but the longest part of the deployment was the four long months of training preparing for war.
-It seemed like everyday dragged on.
+It seemed like every day dragged on.
 Culminating toward the final day we would leave and go to Afghanistan.

 Luckily, we had breaks for Thanksgiving and Christmas.
 But the time we were stuck at Camp Atterbury, Indiana preparing for war.
 It was as if we were stuck in a place where everything went in slow motion, especially time.
-We trained on situations to help prepare us for our time in Afghanistan.
+We trained in situations to help prepare us for our time in Afghanistan.
 Some of the training was useful.
-Lots of the training felt like a waste of time.
+Lots of training felt like a waste of time.
 I guess overall we learned what we needed to learn.
 We all survived our time in Afghanistan and I think that was the ultimate goal.

 My parents and husband came to see me before I left.
 My parents met up with distant cousins from Indiana who took them all over Indianapolis, but I bet if you asked my dad what the best part was he might tell you it was making snow angels.

 See all my 31 Days…Military Life